Sustainability

 Materials & Transparent Supply Chain

-The vast majority of what I sell is jewellery handmade by me using rare vintage beads, i.e. beads that were made over 20 years ago, giving them a new lease on life and potentially saving them from going to a landfill.
-I source them on eBay and Etsy, mostly buying broken vintage jewellery to take apart, and the vast majority comes from people like you and me looking to mindfully rehome old stuff they don’t want anymore.
-Sometimes I also buy deadstock vintage beads from small shops or warehouses that happen to have old stock of materials.
-Because these beads were made so many years ago, I can’t look into their supply chain, but by giving these materials new life at least I’m honouring all the labour that went into producing them.
+The vast majority of what we sell is jewellery handmade by me using rare vintage beads, i.e. beads that were made over 20 years ago, giving them a new lease of life and potentially saving them from going to a landfill.
+We source them on eBay and Etsy, mostly buying broken vintage jewellery to take apart, and the vast majority comes from people like you and me looking to mindfully rehome old stuff they don’t want anymore.
+Sometimes we also buy deadstock vintage beads from small shops or warehouses that happen to have old stock of materials.
+Because these beads were made so many years ago, we can’t look into their supply chain, but by giving these materials new life at least we’re honouring all the labour that went into producing them.

-The other main type of material I use for my jewellery are metal findings, like clasps, chains, earring posts, earring backs, etc. The reason I avoid using vintage metal findings is because toxic substances like nickel and lead used to be freely permitted in the industry, so by buying new I can ensure they are suitable for sensitive skin.
-I also prioritize quality materials, like gold-fill and sterling silver, as I want my jewellery to last longer.
-My main supplier for them is Cooksongold, who seem to make legitimate efforts towards having an ethical and sustainable business, including auditing their supply chain (read more here).
-Some of the findings I source from them are made from 100% recycled silver, which is amazing!
-My second supplier, which I only use if Cooksongold doesn’t have what I need in stock, is Bellore Rashbel, a company based in London.
-They don’t have an ethics/sustainability page on their website, which is why I avoid sourcing from them when I can.
-The only type of finding I use that doesn’t come from these two companies are earring posts with a setting for stones (like these ones), which I buy from a small business on Etsy.
+The other main type of material we use for jewellery are metal findings, like clasps, chains, earring posts, earring backs, etc. The reason we avoid using vintage metal findings is because toxic substances like nickel and lead used to be freely permitted in the industry, so by buying new we can ensure they are suitable for sensitive skin.
+We also prioritize quality materials, like gold-fill and sterling silver, as we want our jewellery to last longer.
+Our main supplier for them is Cooksongold, who seem to make legitimate efforts towards having an ethical and sustainable business, including auditing their supply chain (read more here).
+Some of the findings we source from them are made from 100% recycled silver, which is amazing!
+My second supplier, which we only use if Cooksongold doesn’t have what we need in stock, is Bellore Rashbel, a company based in London.
+They don’t have an ethics/sustainability page on their website, which is why we avoid sourcing from them when we can.
+The only type of finding I use that doesn’t come from these two companies are earring posts with a setting for stones, which I buy from a small business on Etsy.
 That business is based in the US and make everything in the US.
 Although being made in the US doesn’t mean their workers are being a paid a living wage, I am following up with them on this and have been trying to find other suppliers as well in the mentime.
 If you happen to have any leads, do let me know!

-One thing I’d like to point out is that I use silk thread for my necklaces.
+One thing I’d like to point out is that we most commonly use silk thread for our necklaces, unless their beads have very small holes.
 These threads are made in Germany, a country that has good systems in place to guarantee workers’ rights.
-Although silk isn’t vegan, I prefer it to the alternative, nylon, which is a kind of plastic, which is made from oil.
-If you’d prefer me to use nylon thread for your necklace, just let me know during checkout.
-It’s one of those situations where we have to choose what we value more, not using fossil fuels or animal rights :/
+Although silk isn’t vegan, we prefer it to the alternative, nylon, which is a type of plastic, which is made from oil.
+If you’d prefer us to use nylon thread for your necklace, just let us know during checkout.
+It’s one of those situations where we have to choose what we value more, not using fossil fuels or animal rights.

-The remainder of what I sell is “original” vintage, which just means I’m selling it as I found it, which I also source on Etsy and eBay.
-This includes not only jewellery, but also vintage jewellery boxes and unused vintage greeting cards.
-Again, their being vintage means I don’t have access to their supply chain, but we’re keeping them from the landfill!
+The remainder of what we sell is “original” vintage, which just means we’re selling it as we found it, which we also source on Etsy and eBay.
+Again, their being vintage means we don’t have access to their supply chain, but we’re keeping them from the landfill!

-You’ll probably notice that the majority of props I use for photographs and markets are also second-hand and/or vintage.
-I try to use things I already own before purchasing anything else, and always with a #SecondhandFirst approach.
+You’ll probably notice that the majority of props we use for photographs and markets are also second-hand and/or vintage.
+We try to use things we already own before purchasing anything else, and always with a #SecondhandFirst approach.

 Production Methods

-My creations are handmade by me at my house in London.
-I don’t currently employ anyone else and I have been trying to pay myself a living wage XD They are made to order, that is, I make one of each design to take pictures of, and only produce more if I happen to have enough vintage beads and it’s sold – this also leads to less waste.
-The only exception to this rule is when I do markets, in which case I make a few of the most popular designs if I have enough of the same beads to make more than one.
+Our creations are handmade by me in London.
+I don’t currently employ anyone else and I have been trying to pay myself a living wage.
+They are made to order, that is, I make one of each design to take pictures of, and only produce more if I happen to have enough vintage beads and it’s sold – this also leads to less waste.
+The only exception to this rule is when we do markets, in which case I make a few of the most popular designs if I have enough of the same beads to make more than one.

 Recyclable Paper Packaging

-I stamp my branding onto my mailers and kraft bags using water-based ink, and I only send a paper card with a thank you message to the customer.
-I want my customers to keep the jewellery boxes that come with their order to protect their jewellery, and because I know no one wants to see my logo all the time, instead of adding my branding to the boxes I put cute paper stickers with vintage paintings on them instead.
+We stamp our branding onto my mailers and kraft bags using water-based ink, and we only send a paper card with a thank you message to the customer.
 I don’t add packing slips, promotional stickers or other marketing materials about Luneta in to avoid further waste.

 See what our packaging looks like here.